DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 PiNozCam uses a hybrid runtime distribution:

-- generic CPU Wheels and the Jetson Orin Vulkan Wheel use PyPI after passing a real manylinux audit;
+- generic CPU Wheels and the AArch64 Vulkan Wheel use PyPI after passing a real manylinux audit;
 - Rockchip and A733 Wheels use immutable GitHub Release assets because their honest platform tag is `linux_aarch64` and they depend on board-provided vendor libraries.